Jigusheng/Inference-neural-network/README.md

 # Inference-neural-network

-This is a repository that aims to look into the inference or and reasoning ability of neural networks.
+This is a repository that aims to shine light on the inference or and reasoning ability of neural networks.